trollmeight/react/README.md

 ```
 The HTML files for the website have been compiled successfully.
 You can now use any other service to host the HTML files onto a domain.

-> **Warning**!
-> I have noticed that there is an error where a "'" appears in the corner, remove it from the HTML script after building.

 ## Contributors

 - [@trollmeight](https://www.github.com/trollmeight)